MusalaSoft/atmosphere-docs/usage/sensors-usage.md

-## Sensors ##
+## Sensors
 Most Android-powered devices have built-in sensors that measure motion, orientation, and various environmental conditions.
 These sensors are capable of providing raw data with high precision and accuracy, and are useful if you want to monitor three-dimensional device movement or positioning, or you want to monitor changes in the ambient environment near a device.
-You can get or set `Acceleration, Magnetic field and Device Orientation`.
-Note that all `set` methods can be used for `Emulator only`.
+You can get or set *Acceleration*, *Magnetic field* and *Device Orientation*. **Note that all `set` methods are only supported on Emulators.**

-In order to use these methods you have to select testing device.
-For more information see [How to get device](get-device.md).
+To use these methods you have to select a testing device.
+For more information see [How to get a device](get-device.md).

-### Acceleration ###
+### Acceleration

-You can set or get current `Device Acceleration`. `Device Acceleration` has it's own class and contains 3 variables X, Y and Z representing coordinate system.
+You can set or get the current `Device Acceleration`. `Device Acceleration` has it's own class and contains 3 variables X, Y and Z representing the coordinate system.

- * Device Acceleration class
-  * Class containing information about the device acceleration.
+The `Device Acceleration` class contains information about the device acceleration and several Device perspectives:
-  * It contains different Device perspective.
 * Landscape
 * Portrait
 * Lie Down
 * Reverse Landscape
 * Reverse Lie Down
 * Reverse Portrait

 Example code: Set Device Acceleration.